 - Enter your keyword(s) in the SEMrush search bar and hit the “Search” button.

-- The Keyword Overview report will provide key data, including total search volume, keyword difficulty score, and more.
+- The Term Overview report contains important information such as overall search volume, keyword difficulty score, and more.”

 You may see keyword variations, queries, and similar keywords by scrolling down.
 To examine alternative permutations of your seed keyword(s) along with useful keyword data, click the “View all” option under any of these sections.